-Hidden Jobs: This is for both Intraprenuer and Entrepreneurial JOBS.
+Hidden Jobs: This is for both Intrapreneur and Entrepreneurial JOBS.

-95 percent of all jobs are “hidden jobs” —Wall Street Journal
+95 percent of all jobs are “hidden jobs” —Wall Street Journal/SHRM

-David Perry, a longtime headhunter and author, says the bottom line in today’s economy: You have to tap into the vast “hidden job market.”
+David Perry, a longtime headhunter, and author says the bottom line in today’s economy is and always will be that you have to tap into the vast “hidden job market.”

 According to a joint study conducted by the Society for Human Resource Management and the Wall Street Journal’s CareerJournal.com, nearly 95 percent of all the jobs that pay a salary and offer benefits are never advertised.